Jagame Thandhiram: Plot

-Suruli also learns about a bill pending in the British parliament called BICORE, whose purpose is for restricting immigration and is being pushed by Peter and a few other lawmakers.
-If passed, most of the refugees and illegal immigrants would be deported or thrown into prisons, which would benefit Peter.
-On hearing this, Suruli has a change of heart and decides to help Attila, Deepan and Dharani in their fight against Peter and BICORE.
-With the help of Deepan and Dharani, he manages to recover the money which Sivadoss had acquired for the immigrants, and this money is used to release some of the immigrants, including Attila's brother.
+In the present, Suruli learns about a bill pending in the British parliament called BICORE, whose purpose is for restricting immigration and is being pushed by Sprott and a few other lawmakers.
+If passed, most of the refugees and illegal immigrants would be deported or thrown into prisons, which would benefit Sprott.
+On hearing this, Suruli has a change of heart and decides to help Attila, Deepan and Dharani in their fight against Sprott and BICORE.

+With the help of Deepan and Dharani, Suruli manages to recover the money which Sivadoss had acquired for the immigrants, and this money is used to release some of the immigrants, including Attila's brother.
 Suruli and Attila resume their relationship.

-Meanwhile, Peter asks Suruli to travel to Birmingham to kill Andrews, a minister who is against BICORE.
-Suruli realises that Peter wants him to kill Andrews so that his death can be blamed on an immigrant, and thus BICORE would gain more support and be passed in Parliament.
-He refuses to kill Andrews.
-In retribution, Peter, John and their men attack Little Madurai and, in the process, kill Suruli's close friend Murugesan.
-With no other option, Suruli's accepts Peter's demands and leaves for Birmingham.
-However, during the journey, Suruli, Deepan and Dharani kill John and head for Peter's mansion instead.
-They manage to shoot down Peter's goons and barge into Peter's room.
-Despite Deepan and Dharani wanting to kill Peter, Suruli decides against it and instead transports Peter to a remote land on the Afghanistan–Iran border.
-Suruli, Deepan and Dharani then destroy all proof of Peter's British citizenship, offer him a fake passport from the "Republic of Mattuthavani", and leave him there to live as a stateless refugee forever.
+Later, Sprott asks Suruli to travel to Birmingham to kill Andrews, a minister who is against BICORE.
+Suruli realises that Sprott wants him to kill Andrews so that his death can be blamed on an immigrant, and thus BICORE would gain more support and be passed in Parliament.
+Suruli refuses to kill Andrews.
+In retribution, Sprott, John and their men attack Little Madurai and kill Suruli's close friend Murugesan in the process.

+Without other option, Suruli's accepts Sprott's demands and leaves for Birmingham.
+However, during the journey, Suruli, Deepan and Dharani kill John and head for Sprott's mansion instead.
+They manage to shoot down Sprott's goons and barge into Sprott's room.
+Despite Deepan and Dharani wanting to kill Sprott, Suruli decides against it and instead transports Sprott to a remote land on the Afghanistan–Iran border.
+Suruli, Deepan and Dharani then destroy all proof of Sprott's British citizenship, offer him a fake passport from the "Republic of Mattuthavani" and leave him there to live as a stateless refugee forever.